 Income Statement Comparison

-The following table presents a comparison of the most recent income statements for Rockwell Automation, Inc. (ROK) and Teradyne, Inc. (TER) to help you assess their financial health.
+The following table presents a comparison of the most recent income statements for Rockwell Automation, Inc. (ROK) and Teradyne, Inc. (TER), highlighting key financial metrics.

 | Metric | Rockwell Automation, Inc. (ROK) | Teradyne, Inc. (TER) |